AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/view-approvals.md

 >
 >If an approval is applied to a task, the approval updates are shown on the Updates tab of the task, not on the Updates tab of the project where the task resides.

-### Use the Approvals area to view an approval status
+### Use the Approvals area to view an approval status {#use-the-approvals-area-to-view-an-approval-status}

 You can gain visibility into where a task or issue that you are working on currently is in&nbsp;the approval&nbsp;process.
 You can see the following information: